 - Wash and dry the lemon, then zest the lemon rind over the bowl of eggplant and spices.
 Then, cut the lemon in half and juice the lemon, adding the juice to the other ingredients.

 - For a chunky baba ganoush, mix all the ingredients in the bowl by hand using a fork until blended.
-And for a more smooth baba ganoush, add all the ingredients to a food processor and pulse until it achieves your preferred consistency.
+And for a more smooth baba ganoush, add all the ingredients to a food processor or blender and pulse until it achieves your preferred consistency.

 Loved the recipe, Rachelle!
 Baba Ganoush is one of my favorites as well.
 This appetizer is high in fiber, rich in Omega-3s, and low in calories.
 I feel it tastes best when served with pita bread.